Guidelines and Use Cases

 EDI is a vital link used to share information and data in the supply chain and is based on the communication of standardized messages to ensure participants are using a common language.
 Fundamentally EDI is an electronic alternative to paper-based business transactions such as orders and invoices.

-Canadian Implementation Guidelines for EDI (Login Required)
+Canadian Implementation Guidelines for EDI (login required) (Login is required.
+Document link opens in new tab.)

 These comprehensive guides have been prepared by Canadian Industries for Canadian Industry users as a subset of the ANSI governed X12 Standards through the X12M Supply Chain sub-committee and GS1 US VICS XRG working groups.

-EDI New User Guidance
+EDI New User Guidance (Document link opens in new tab.)

 This guideline is for those who are new to EDI and need to understand what EDI is and what its benefits are.
 It is not a technical document but has relevance to technical people.

-EDI in Retail (Video)
+EDI in Retail (video) (External link opens in new tab.)

 A specific Electronic Data Interchange (EDI) business case from the Swiss Retailer Migros with a focus on business process.
 The video provides a conceptual understanding of the benefits of EDI which may also be applied to other GS1 compliant EDI technologies used in other markets.
 (9 mins)